Nick O'Connor: Storylines

-Wacky, gregarious and sensitive, Nick arrives as a fresher with best friend Jodie Nash (Kate McEnery).
+Nick arrives as a fresher with best friend Jodie.
 He is immediately involved in controversy when he is attacked outside The Dog in The Pond for being gay.
 Nick copes well with the situation due to the support of Jodie.
 Nick begins dating Greg, whom he meets at a gay club, but he ends the relationship when Nick discovers that he was two-timing him.
 Nick goes on to become confused about his sexuality after he has doubts about being gay.

-With Jodie upset over the death of her brother, Jamie (Stefan Booth), Nick tries to comfort her and the pair end up sleeping together.
+With Jodie upset over the death of her brother, Jamie, Nick tries to comfort her and the pair end up sleeping together.
 Jodie leaves Hollyoaks to clear her head, and Nick begins to date Nathan Rogers, who works at Il Gnosh.
 When Jodie returns, the pair decide to be just friends.
 Nick realises that he feels comfortable with his homosexuality due to him having strong feelings for Nathan.
 However, Nick's parents do not know about his sexuality.
 Nathan encourages Nick to come clean and the pair go together to Nick's farmhouse to tell them the truth.
 However, Nick's father's reaction is bad, and he forces Nick and Nathan out of the house.
 This leaves Nick shattered and terribly upset, despite Nathan trying to comfort him.

 Nick's mother phones Nick to tell him that his father has just had a heart attack.
 Nick rushes to his bedside, and his father tells him that the farm is not doing well and that he needs an extra pair of hands.
 Nick decides to help his father out.
 Nathan has plans to go on holiday, but Nick decides he has to help his father due to his condition.
 Nathan is frustrated by this and asks Nick to choose between him and his parents.
 Nathan ends up breaking up with Nick, which leaves him devastated.
 Trying to make a success of his life, Nick completes a degree in arts and wants to travel around the world.
 However, his father has other plans as he wants Nick to run the farm.
 Once again, Nick has to choose between his choice and his parents, but this time Nick thinks it is best for him to do what he wants to do.
 Bidding a farewell to Hollyoaks, Nick leaves feeling free and being able to do whatever he wants to do.